 Training:

-Equivalent to a Bachelors degree from an accredited college or university with major course work in public administration, business administration, planning, or related field.
+Bachelor’s degree from an accredited college or university with major course work in public administration, business administration, or a related field.

 Other combinations of experience and education that meet the minimum requirements may be substituted.